PatrikAAberg/dmce/README.md

 ## Example 1: A simple, general example of probing

+This is a basic example just showing how DMCE probes are inserted without changing SW behaviour with respect to the original function.
 Please note that this walkthrough assumes you use the install alternative 1 above.
 Let's go: Clone the dmce-examples git and enter the directory:

     $ git clone https://github.com/PatrikAAberg/dmce-examples.git